sundials-codes/sundials-manyvector-demo/README.md

 restriction that if any boundary is set to "periodic" then the opposite face must also indicate a periodic condition.

-Here, the 'solution' is given by
+Here, the "solution" is given by
 $w = \begin{bmatrix} \rho & \rho v_x & \rho v_y & \rho v_z & e_t & \mathbf{c} \end{bmatrix}^T = \begin{bmatrix} \rho & m_x & m_y & m_z & e_t & \mathbf{c} \end{bmatrix}^T$
 corresponding to the density, momentum in the x, y, and z directions, total energy per unit volume, and any number of chemical densities
 $\mathbf{c}\in\mathbb{R}^{nchem}$ that are advected along with the fluid.
 The fluxes are given by
 $$ F_x(w) = \begin{bmatrix} \rho v_x & \rho v_x^2 + p & \rho v_x v_y & \rho v_x v_z & v_x (e_t+p) & \mathbf{c} v_x \end{bmatrix}^T,$$